MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-google-cloud-pub-sub.md

 ## View data stream details

 1. On the **Review and create** page, if you select **Open eventstream**, the wizard opens the eventstream that it created for you with the selected Google Cloud Pub/Sub as a source.
 To close the wizard, select **Close** or **X*** in the top-right corner of the page.
-1. In Real-time hub, switch to the **Data streams** tab of Real-time hub.
+1. In Real-Time hub, switch to the **Data streams** tab of Real-Time hub.
 Refresh the page.
-For detailed steps, see [View details of data streams in Fabric Real-time hub](view-data-stream-details.md).
+For detailed steps, see [View details of data streams in Fabric Real-Time hub](view-data-stream-details.md).